samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 - the terminal settings can be changed via `stty` command (see `man stty`).
 For example, you can disable `Ctrl-d` and `Ctrl-c` so that it doesn't kill the connected process.
 There are many options.
 Terminals truely are complicated devices that largely go unnoticed.
+- TODO might be nice to do a section on how readline reads one char at a time from the terminal

 ```bash
 $ lsof -p 5606